pranoy-panda/Obstacle-Avoidance-via-Visibility-graph-and-path-planning/README.md

 # Obstacle Avoidance via Visibility graph and path planning
-(Note: Yellow blocks are objects to be visited
-       White blocks are the obstacles
-       Red block is the start point
-       Green block is the end node)
+# (Note: Yellow blocks are objects to be visited, White blocks are the obstacles, Red block is the start point, Green block is the end node)

 [image1]: ./input.JPG
 [image2]: ./result.png